Motorola Edge 2022 hands on: A decent MediaTek-powered mid-range phone

 Pricing and Availability

-According to Moto, this phone will go on sale "in the coming weeks" on T-Mobile for $498, and you'll be able to pick it up for free when adding a new line.
+According to Moto, this phone will go on sale "in the coming weeks" on T-Mobile for $498 (6/128GB), and you'll be able to pick it up for free when adding a new line.
 Following this, it will steadily become available on AT&T, Verizon (with mmWave 5G support), US Cellular, and other carriers.

 You will also be able to buy an unlocked version of the Edge 2022 (8/256GB) on Amazon, Best Buy, and Motorola's website for $500, which is a promotional price, after which it will return to its standard price of $600.